imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_WRITE_TIMEOUT`: the maximum duration (in seconds) for writing the response.
 Default: `10`
 * `IMGPROXY_KEEP_ALIVE_TIMEOUT`: the maximum duration (in seconds) to wait for the next request before closing the connection.
 When set to `0`, keep-alive is disabled.
 Default: `10`
 * `IMGPROXY_DOWNLOAD_TIMEOUT`: the maximum duration (in seconds) for downloading the source image.
 Default: `5`
 * `IMGPROXY_CONCURRENCY`: the maximum number of image requests to be processed simultaneously.
+Requests that exceed this limit are put in the queue.
 Default: the number of CPU cores multiplied by two
+* `IMGPROXY_REQUESTS_QUEUE_SIZE`: the maximum number of image requests that can be put in the queue.
+Requests that exceed this limit are rejected with `429` HTTP status.
+When set to `0`, the requests queue is unlimited.
+Default: `0`
 * `IMGPROXY_MAX_CLIENTS`: the maximum number of simultaneous active connections.
 When set to `0`, connections number limitation is disabled.
 Default: `2048`
 * `IMGPROXY_TTL`: a duration (in seconds) sent via the `Expires` and `Cache-Control: max-age` HTTP headers.
 Default: `31536000` (1 year)
 * `IMGPROXY_CACHE_CONTROL_PASSTHROUGH`: when `true` and the source image response contains the `Expires` or `Cache-Control` headers, reuse those headers.
 Default: false